Cyphs/SteamDeckSTR/README.md

 Supports only the **latest Steam version of Skyrim Special Edition** (1.6.1170) currently.
 Support might be added for the GOG version later.
 MO2 support hopefully soon.

+**Important Note:** Skyrim Together only provides support for Windows on their official social media spaces (Discord, Reddit, etc.) If you have issues using this, do not ask for support there.
+You can [submit an issue here](https://github.com/Cyphs/SteamDeckSTR/issues/new/choose) or message me on Discord: internalerrorx

 # Install

+These scripts assume that the game is in the default location on either the Internal storage (recommended) or an SD card.
+For now, please leave it as default.
+This might become more interactive and configurable for other locations in the future.

 * Before continuing, back up your Skyrim saves, make sure you've read through the official STR [Wiki](https://wiki.tiltedphoques.com/tilted-online/general-information/faq) and the [Playguide](https://wiki.tiltedphoques.com/tilted-online/general-information/playguide).

-* It's recommended to start with a fresh installation so uninstall the game if currently installed first.
-If you own the Anniversary Upgrade DLC, make sure to [disable it under the DLC tab](https://raw.githubusercontent.com/Cyphs/SteamDeckSTR/tests/files/image.gif) in the game's Properties on Steam.
-After reinstalling Skyrim Special Edition from Steam, don't run it yet.
+* It's recommended to start with a fresh installation, so uninstall the game if currently installed first.
+If you own the Anniversary Upgrade DLC, make sure to [disable it under the DLC tab](https://raw.githubusercontent.com/Cyphs/SteamDeckSTR/tests/files/image.gif) in the game's Properties on Steam before installing.
+If you have other Creations, be sure to [uninstall them](https://help.bethesda.net/#en/answer/36378) as well.

+* After reinstalling Skyrim Special Edition from Steam, **don't run it yet**.
 Failing to follow these steps exactly as written may result in bugs and crashes during your playthrough!

 Proceed to installing SteamDeckSTR.